What You Need to Know About Common HIPAA Violations

 Protect Your Sensitive PHI Today

 As you can see, these are just a few of the common HIPAA violations that occur in the healthcare industry.
 To protect your sensitive data, it’s imperative that businesses that handle PHI educate their employees about HIPAA.
 This training is typically done in three phases – when someone is hired, when regulations are updated, and periodically to keep HIPAA regulations top of mind.
-Furthermore, companies must also implement a layered security solution that makes it difficult for thieves to hijack PHI.
+Companies must also implement a layered security solution that makes it difficult for thieves to hijack PHI.
 While there are various choices, tokenization is an ideal solution designed to replace sensitive data with randomly generated, unique tokens that do not represent any real value.
-In turn, if an organization suffers from a data breach, hackers will not have access to the original data stored safely outside of their internal systems.
+If an organization suffers from a data breach, hackers will not have access to the original data stored safely outside of their internal systems.
 If you would like to learn more, we encourage you to contact TokenEx today, a leading cloud tokenization provider based in Oklahoma.